• Skip to primary navigation

 Oil.
 I used canola oil because it’s a neutral-flavored oil.
 But you can use vegetable oil, grapeseed oil, or light olive oil.

 Pumpkin.
-This recipe calls for pumpkin puree, not pumpkin pie mix, so keep an eye on the labels.
+This recipe calls for pumpkin puree, not pumpkin pie mix, so make sure you grab the right thing at the store.

 Milk.
 I have used evaporated milk and 2% milk in this recipe— just because of what was in my kitchen at the time —- and both worked great.